Azure/azqr/README.md

    git submodule update --recursive make
  ```

 ## Binary Verification

 To verify the authenticity of downloaded binaries, see our [Binary Verification Guide](SECURITY_VERIFICATION.md).

+## Software Bill of Materials (SBOM)

+Azure Quick Review (azqr) publishes SBOMs for both release binaries and the Docker image.
+See our [Software Bill of Materials Guide](SBOM.md) for details and instructions on generating your own.

+## Third-Party Licenses

+**Azure Quick Review (azqr)** is licensed under the [MIT License](LICENSE) and depends on third-party open source Go modules distributed under permissive licenses (MIT, Apache-2.0, BSD-3-Clause, BSD-2-Clause).
+Copyright notices and license texts for all third-party dependencies are collected in [NOTICE.md](NOTICE.md)

 ## Support